George Abbott: Family

 In addition to his wife, who died in 2020 at 88, Abbott was survived by a sister, Isabel Juergens, who died a year later at the age of 102; two granddaughters, Amy Clark Davidson and Susan Clark Hansley; a grandson, George Clark, and six great-grandchildren.

 Honors

 In 1965, the 54th Street Theatre was rechristened the George Abbott Theatre in his honor.
 The building was demolished in 1970.
 New York City's George Abbott Way, the section of West 45th Street northwest of Times Square, is also named after him.

-He received New York City's Handel Medallion in 1976, honorary doctorates from the Universities of Rochester and Miami, and the Kennedy Centre Honors in 1982.
+He received New York City's Handel Medallion in 1976, honorary doctorates from the Universities of Rochester and Miami, and the Kennedy Center Honors in 1982.
 He was also inducted into the Western New York Entertainment Hall of Fame and the American Theatre Hall of Fame.
 In 1990, he was awarded the National Medal of Arts.